zulip/zulip/docs/development/remote.md

 We recommend giving the Zulip development environment its own virtual machine, running Ubuntu 16.04 or
-18.04, with at least 2GB of memory.
+18.04, with at least 2.5 GiB of memory.
 If the Zulip development environment will be the only thing running on the remote virtual machine, we recommend installing [directly][install-direct].
 Otherwise, we recommend the